 Mr. Parker & Midnight

-As always, we like our rescues to have a travel companion to make the haul less stressful.
+We like our rescues to have a travel companion whenever possible to make the haul less stressful.
 At the same pen, there was a dusky mare in her twenties, whom I named Midnight.
 She was halter-trained and followed a lead.
 I can’t imagine how this beautiful mustang ended up there, but she also needed a soft landing.
-Thanks to the generosity of our donors, we were able to bring both of them to Skydog.
-As with Mr. Parker, we knew nothing about her, but we are hoping to get their brands read, find out where they come from, and maybe learn some of their story.
+Thanks to the generosity of our donors, both of them are now at Skydog.
+As with Mr. Parker, we knew nothing about Midnight, but we are hoping to get their brands read, find out where they came from, and maybe learn some of their story.

-Mr. Parker and Midnight didn’t hesitate to jump out of the trailer and into their spacious, clean pen with trees, grass, fresh water, and bins with nutritious food.
-One of the first things they did was go over and say hello to the babies, eagerly waiting to meet them thru the fence.
+They didn’t hesitate to jump out of the trailer and into their spacious, clean pen with trees, grass, fresh water, and bins with nutritious food.
+One of the first things they did was go over and say hello to the babies eagerly waiting to meet them thru the fence.
 Shasta approached with Frosty, who clacked to tell them he’s a baby.
 This is an instinct they are born with to let older horses know they aren't challenging them and please be gentle.
 A curious Fiona, Forest, Cheyenne, and Snow watched calmly as Midnight and Mr. Parker walked the fence line with the welcoming youngsters.
+A day later, they were rolling to wash off those old smells and bad energy.
+They took a dust bath in good, clean Skydog dirt.

 #skydogmrparker #skydogmidnight